aligent/orocrm-livechat-bundle/README.md

         composer require aligent/orocrm-livechat-bundle

 1. Clear cache and run migrations

+        php app/console cache:clear --env=prod
+        php app/console oro:migration:load --force --env=prod

-1. Set a password for the webhook via the Oro System Configuration
+1. Set a username and password for the webhook via the Oro System Configuration.
+Go to "System" then "Configuration".
+Select "Live Chat Configuration" under "General Setup".
+Enter a user name and password (note these settings for later) and click "Save".

 1. Log into your LiveChat web interface.
-Go to Settings (gear icon in top right), Integrations, Webhooks.,
+Go to "Settings" (gear icon in top right), then "Integrations", and select "Webhooks",
     1. Create a webhook for the "chat_started" event (leave all options ticked) using the following URL: <https://livechatinc:[PasswordYouSetInStep2]@[YourDomainHere]/livechatinc/webhook/chatStart>
     1. Create a webhook for the "chat_ended" event (leave all options ticked) using the following URL: <https://livechatinc:[PasswordYouSetInStep2]@[YourDomainHere]/livechatinc/webhook/chatEnd>

 Support